gilrstein1-ui/Octopi-CoreOne/README.md

 This is my first time including affiliate links to Amazon — curious to see what happens.
 Feel free to ask any questions and I hope it serves you well.
 If you want to send a little something my way, [ko-fi.com/3dzoidberg](https://ko-fi.com/3dzoidberg) — thank you in advance :)

+Update - Holy Schnitzel!
+I just received some commision from Amazon - my first time making money from this (or any) hobby - thanks for ordering through the links!
+I was just excited to share my guide and hear people are using it, but this is just next level awesome :).
+Thank you, I appreciate you!
 ---

 ## What This Gets You